leanprover/theorem_proving_in_lean4/inductive_types.md

 The implicit argument, ``motive``, is the codomain of the function being defined.
 In type theory it is common to say ``motive`` is the *motive* for the elimination/recursion, since it describes the kind of object we wish to construct.
-The next two arguments after specify how to compute the zero and successor cases, as described above.
+The next two arguments specify how to compute the zero and successor cases, as described above.
 They are also known as the ``minor premises``.
 Finally, the ``t : Nat``, is the input to the function.
 It is also known as the ``major premise``.